-The following question came in the other day.
+The following question came in from a reader.
 It’s regarding what to do when personnel constrain your options in training.
 In this case it’s in terms of setters on a team running a 6-2 system:

 Here is the problem: I have two setters that are the two of my better all around players so we play a 6-2.
 In practice when we do 6 v 6 drills and games I am left playing 5-1 due to only the two setters.
 How does one get around that situation when there are no other setters available?